Coelecanth/Project-guideFlyFishing/TESTING.md

 ![screenshot](documentation/img/errors/code-1.jpg)

-## Web log returning error 404 for site URL for webhooks
+## Web Log Returning Error 404 For Site URL For Webhooks

+The following error was recorded in the web log of the site. e.g. "Not Found: /wh"

 ```log
 [26/Oct/2024 12:54:20] "GET /trips/ HTTP/1.1" 200 32726